xebialabs/blueprints/aws/elastic-beanstalk/README.md

 * [Get started with DevOps as Code](https://docs.xebialabs.com/xl-release/concept/get-started-with-devops-as-code.html)
 * [Get started with blueprints](https://docs.xebialabs.com/xl-release/concept/get-started-with-blueprints.html)

+## Prerequisites

+* XebiaLabs Release Orchestration and Deployment Automation up and running
+* AWS Access Key and Secret Key for an account that can deploy the application

 ## Usage

 To use this blueprint, run `xl blueprint` in an empty directory and select: